Learning of principles of persuasion techniques and their implementation is required literature for every marketing professional.

 Many advertising professionals are cashing in serious money, riding on people's compulsion to obey authority figures.

-Some of the ways to translate this principle into search ad copy:
+Some of the ways to translate this association principle into search ad copy:

 "Trusted by nutrition experts.",